 As you might expect, filing a workers’ compensation claim in the state of Maryland generally requires a great deal of paperwork.
 From notifying the employer of the accident to requesting medical records from the hospital, the list of forms to be completed can sometimes feel neverending.

-The attorneys and paralegals at William G. Kolodner P.A., in Baltimore, MD, have been filing forms on behalf of workers’ compensation claimants for many years.
+The attorneys and paralegals at William G. Kolodner Personal Injury Lawyers, in Baltimore, MD, have been filing forms on behalf of workers’ compensation claimants for many years.
 When you work with our law firm, we will ensure that all of your paperwork is filled out accurately and filed in a timely manner.

 Communicate with the Insurance Company